danniehans/Catalyst/README.md

 Vision: A world where everyone engages actively with a philanthropic organization.

+## Selection of network
+We are using Polygon network as the chain to deploy our smart contract.
+This is because it is based on the Ethereum network which has one of the most developers working on the network.
+Polygon is a L2 based on top of Ethereum and it provides scaling and cheaper gas fees features.
+Using Polygon would lower our barriers to entry and allow us to issue NFTs to donors at a much lower cost.

 ## Proof of concept
 We are using blockchain to provide an automated and visible process for donors to support philanthropic organizations.
 Through the issuance of NFT which has utilities beyond just owning it for example - using it for discounts on partnering organizations, retail donors would be more encouraged to participate and donate to philanthropic organizations.